The Nonlocal Stefan Problem via a Martingale Transport: Associated Stefan Problem

 In the case of equation \eqref{Ste}, it was shown \cite{del2021one} that for self-similar solutions, the enthalpy variable is continuous.
 This is rather surprising because in the local case, the enthalpy variable has a jump discontinuity across the free boundary.
 It would be thus interesting to consider regularity of the enthalpy variable in the nonlocal setting.

 One possible way to obtain a regularity of the enthalpy variable is to use the newly obtained connection of \eqref{St1nu} and \eqref{St2nu} with the parabolic nonlocal obstacle problem \eqref{w_obstacle}.
-It was shown in \cite[Theorem 2.1]{caffarelli2013regularity} that if $\nu-\mu$ is sufficiently smooth, that the solution $w$ of \eqref{w_obstacle} with Type (II) has a continuous $(-\Delta)^s w$.
+It was shown in \cite[Theorem 2.1]{caffarelli2013regularity} that if $\nu-\mu$ is sufficiently smooth, that the solution $w$ of \eqref{w_obstacle} for Type (II) has a continuous $(-\Delta)^s w$.
 This is in contrast to the local case, where the optimal spatial regularity for $w$ is $C^{1,1}$.
 Continuity of $(-\Delta)^sw$ implies from our enthalpy formula for Type (II) and Proposition \ref{w_s_laplacian_remark} that the enthalpy for \eqref{St2nu} is continuous.
 In addition, the free boundary regularity for \eqref{w_obstacle} with Type (II) is well studied when $\nu-\mu$ is sufficiently smooth (see \cite{ros2021optimal, barrios2018free, borrin2021obstacle}).

-These results unfortunately do not apply to \eqref{St2} since we required no mushy region for $\mu$, namely that $\mu>1$ in its support.
+These results unfortunately do not apply to \eqref{St2} since we will see in Theorem \ref{melting_solve} later that {we require $\mu>1$ in its support, which is equivalent to the absence of an initial mushy region}.
 This is rather natural since one expects irregularity near the initial data.
 As in the local case, one would need a localization argument to show continuity of the enthalpy variable away from the initial time.
 It is unclear to the authors at the moment how such localization can be carried out for the parabolic nonlocal obstacle problem.

 Definition \ref{enthalpy_def} suggests that one can might be able to show the continuity of the enthalpy using probabilistic arguments.
 Let us focus on Type (I) case, where the optimal stopping time is given by $\tau = \inf\{ t\ge 0 : t \geq s(X_t) \}$ for some measurable function $s : \R^d \rightarrow \R^+$ (see Theorem \ref{barrier_existence}).
 By Lemma \ref{open_barrier}, $\{\eta(t,x)>0\} = \{ t < s(x) \}$.
-Thus, recalling $h = \eta + \nu \chi_{ \{\eta>0\} } + \kappa_2 \chi_{ \{\eta=0\} }$, if $\eta$ is continuous, then by using a version of \eqref{444} for Type (I), we have
+Thus, recalling $h = \eta - \nu \chi_{ \{\eta>0\} } - \kappa_1 \chi_{ \{\eta=0\} }$, if $\eta$ is continuous, then by using a version of $\kappa_1$ for Type (I), we have

 Hence, if $\mathbb{P}[\tau=s(x)|X_{\tau}=x]=0$ and $s(x)$ is continuous, then $h(t,x)$ is continuous in time across the free boundary.

 We expect that under mild assumptions on $s(x)$, such as all of its level sets having measure zero, we have $\mathbb{P}[\tau=s(x) \mid X_{\tau}=x]=0$.
 This is because it seems unlikely for the particles to land on the graph of $s(x)$ under this assumption.
 There are some recent investigations in computing $\mathbb{P}[\tau=s(x) \mid X_{\tau}=x]$ for one dimensional Levy processes under some strong assumptions on $s(x)$ (see \cite{chaumont2022creeping,chi2016exact}).